 By Adam Weymouth

-While I was reading this book, I was always trying to convince people it was more interesting that it appeared.
+While I was reading this book, I was always trying to convince people it was more interesting than it appeared.
 “Mikaela, you’re reading a book about salmon?!?”
-On the surface it’s a story about paddling the Yukon River (Adam is in a canoe, there are rapids) but the story goes so much deeper than that.
+On the surface, it’s a story about paddling the Yukon River (Adam is in a canoe, after all) but the story goes so much deeper than that.

 By Blair Braverman